 You can also use 俺様 as an adjective to describe disrespectful, arrogant people.

 - He is such a dominating boyfriend.

-Another first-person pronoun you can pair with a name ender is 僕ちゃん (ぼくちゃん). 〜ちゃん is used for girls and little boys, and 〜ちん is the nickname-y version.
+Another possible pairing between a first-person pronoun and a name ender is 僕ちゃん (ぼくちゃん). 〜ちゃん is used for girls and little boys, and 〜ちん is the nickname-y version.
 Both 僕ちゃん and 僕ちん sound like baby talk, and I've never heard an adult use this pronoun to refer to themselves, unless they were joking.
 In fact, the last time I heard anyone use it seriously was in preschool.